Faust: Love of the Damned (film): Development under Stuart Gordon

-In June 1993, it was reported that producers Ted Chalmers and Michael Burnett first acquired the rights to Faust with Faust creator David Quinn set to write the screenplay and Stuart Gordon to direct.
-At the time, it was rumored that Christopher Lambert and Bruce Campbell were being considered for roles in the film, and producers had reached out to Madonna who passed on an undisclosed role.
-Production was tentatively scheduled to begin in September of that year in preparation for a Summer 1994 release.
-The original start date was not met as according to Burnett, several meetings with studios were held as there was significant interest in the property, but due to the high level of sex and violence in the comic this proved challenging in convincing potential financiers to bankroll the film.
+Development under Brian Yunza

 After Gordon departed the production due to inability to satisfactorily balance the horror, thriller, and action elements of Faust in a cohesive way as well as approach the violence and eroticism of the comic in way that would make the film commercially viable, Gordon's frequent collaborator Brian Yuzna took on the project which became the inaugural project of Yuzna's Spanish based horror-focused studio, Fantastic Factory, established in conjunction with Filmax.
 Rather than picking an established actor to play the lead role of Jonathan "John" Jaspers, Yuzna opted to select Mark Frost after Yuzna's 12 year-old son saw Frost's showreel.
 A further motivation for the casting of Frost was that Yuzna wanted to cultivate a stable of regular actors to appear in Fantastic Factory productions similar to the relationship between Hammer Film Productions and Peter Cushing and Christopher Lee.
 The make-up effects used for Faust were produced by Screaming Mad George with the process of transforming Frost into the character taking approximately four to six hours.